grygy/pv217-microservices-materials/04/README.md

 For more in depth discussion about asynchronous programming and the difference with multithreading, see [this article](https://www.baeldung.com/cs/async-vs-multi-threading).

+### Mutiny's Fluent API

+Mutiny provides a fluent API for building reactive streams.
+It's a chain of operations in a readable and expressive manner.
+This approach simplifies complexity of asynchronous programming.

+The design of the API is designed to be easy to read and understand what the code does.
+It's a chain of operations that are executed when the previous operation is done.

+### Mutiny's JavaDoc

+You can leverage the power of JavaDoc that mut

 ### `onItem` and `transform` methods

 - `onItem` and `transform` methods are used to process the result of the asynchronous operation.
 It's event driven reaction to the result of the operation when it's done.